 MGT 6000.
 Financial and Managerial Accounting I. 3 Credit Hours.

-A foundation course in measuring and reporting the financial performance and status of the firm, as well as basic concepts in cost and managerial accounting.
+A foundation course in measuring and reporting the financial performance and status of the firm through financial reports and their construction, as well as basic concepts in cost and managerial accounting, valuation of assets, and revenue recognition..

 Comprehensive survey of federal taxation of business.
 A focus on tax planning and decision making will extend the study of the tax code regulations.